shadowvzs/architectural-pattern/README.md

             * inheritance
             * if you update the item then only the changed DOM will be updated (comparison: old vs new data)

+### MVVM
+* Description:
+   * everythi9ng like above but dynamic with knockoutJS ViewModel